Sahaana777/ai-recruiter/README.md

    The weighted blend keeps the score mostly driven by _explainable_ skill overlap, while still benefiting a little from broader textual relevance.

+5. **Must-have vs. nice-to-have weighting** — each job role's required skills are split into `must_have` and `nice_to_have` sets.
+A candidate's match score is 75% driven by must-have coverage and 25% by nice-to-have coverage, so missing a core requirement hurts the score more than missing a bonus skill — this better reflects how a real recruiter would weigh a candidate.

 ## Technologies Used